iron-vault-plugin/iron-vault/docs/Other Features/Settings.md

  braIron Vault includes various settings for tweaking the behavior of its features, to allow you to shape it into a better tool for your use case.
 ### General

 * **Use character system**: when enabled, this will look for an active [[Characters|Character]] file when making moves and doing other game operations.
 If disabled, Iron Vault will still work, but will prompt you for values of, for example, your stats.
-This is a good setting to disable if you only wish to use a particular subset of Iron Vault features, like [[Mechanics Blocks]] or the [[Sidebar]] but don't really care to use the various [[About Commands|Commands]].
+This is a good setting to disable if you only wish to use a particular subset of Iron Vault features, like [[Mechanics Blocks]] or the [[Sidebar]] but don't really care to use the various [[Commands/index|Commands]].

 ### New game object defaults

-* **Default (x) folder**: Controls which folder to put various rollable [[About Entities|Entities]] in by default.
+* **Default (x) folder**: Controls which folder to put various rollable [[Entities/index|Entities]] in by default.
 You can still pick the folder on an individual basis, or even move it, regardless of what these values are.
 * **(x) template file**: If provided, the contents of these files will be added to the end of the new entity files when they're created.
 (Coming Soon) This will eventually be replaced with a more involved template system that will give you more control of how files are generated and formatted, and what additional frontmatter they include.

 ### Mechanics blocks